lmschless/dynamic-contact-page/readme.md

 ## Technologies Used

-_Bootstrap for the form and table. jQuery_
+_Bootstrap for the form and table. jQuery.
+Google fonts.
+Font Awesome_

 ### License